-Use the old fashioned gingerbread house recipe to make a gingerbread house with your children this Christmas, and you'll create memories that will last a lifetime.
+Use the old fashioned gingerbread house recipe to make a traditional gingerbread house with your children this Christmas, and you'll create memories that will last a lifetime.
 Easily make an awesome gingerbread house from scratch that's beautifully decorated and adds a homey warmth to the holiday.

 You can also use Grandma's gingerbread cookie recipes to make accessories for your house such as gingerbread men, trees, and maybe a cobblestone walkway.
 The decorations are fun to add, and they'll bring your house alive and help to hide any tiny flaws.
 You'll be amazed at how good it all looks when you're done.